 v=spf1 include.spf.protection.outlook.com ~all

-What does an SPF failure mean?
+What is an SPF failure?

 v=spf1 ip4:192.168.0.1 -all